venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/nosql.md

 ### Distkeys

-Again, the main goal of distkeys is to avoid any broadcast of data between nodes.
+The goal of distkeys is to avoid any broadcast of data between nodes.
 By doing so, you also want your nodes to be equally loaded.
 If data are not equally distributed, you will have “skewness”: the overloaded node will always be late compared to others.

 When you create a table, you have 3 distribution styles called “distyle”: EVEN, ALL, JOIN

-Sortkeys
+### Sortkeys

-It sorts the data into the blocks (1 MB) of slices (a part of a node) of nodes, and stores the possible values in a block zone map (min and max values).
+Redshift sorts the data into the blocks (1 MB) of slices (a part of a node) of nodes, and stores the possible values in a block zone map (min and max values).

+### System Tables

 `STV_RECENTS` — This table holds information about currently active and recently run queries against a database